 That all said, if you have the time, willingness to get the ingredients, and motivation to follow the steps, I really do recommend the homemade pho broth.
 I have no words for how good it smells, simmering away on the stove.
 “This tastes like real pho!”, exclaimed my partner.
 Please, it is real pho!
 Plus, you can retrieve the whole spices afterward, dry them, and have yourself the beginnings of an elevated Vietnamese-inspired potpourri. 🙂

-- 4 to 6 inches of ginger (unpeeled), cut into thick slices
+- 4 to 6 inches ginger root (unpeeled), cut into thick slices

 - 1 cinnamon stick